Resources

 This approach can help minimize the resources required to reach compliance with CMMC, keeping CUI separate and secure within your systems.
 Controlled access and system partitions can help further minimize the parts of the network in scope for assessment.

 CMMC has different levels of compliance, relative to the degree of risk and sensitivity of the government data being processed, stored, created or managed by a DIB organization.
 CMMC acts as a way of categorizing these risk levels.
 The required CMMC level will be outlined in DoD Requests for Proposals (RFPs).
 Organizations that store or process Federal Contract Information will need to meet CMMC Level 1 compliance.
-Organizations that store or process Controlled Unclassified Information (CUI) will need to meet CMMC Level 3.
-This level includes all the requirements outlined by the NIST 800-171 standard, which was created to safeguard CUI on non-federal systems.
+Organizations that store or process Controlled Unclassified Information (CUI) will need to meet CMMC Level 2.
+This level includes all the requirements outlined by NIST Special Publication 800-171, which was created as a set of standards to safeguard CUI on non-federal systems.

-Organizations that process or store extremely sensitive or classified information or data will need to meet CMMC Level 5 requirements.
-This is the highest level of CMMC and means compliance with all 171 practices outlined in every level of CMMC, taken from CIS controls and other standards, including the NIST 800-171 requirements.
+Organizations that process or store extremely sensitive or classified information or data will need to meet CMMC Level 3 requirements.
+This is the highest level of CMMC and means compliance with all 121 requirements outlined in every level of CMMC, based on the NIST 800-171 and NIST 800-172 requirements.
 In 2021, the National Institute of Standards and Technology (NIST) published NIST 800-172, a supplement to NIST 800-171.
 It outlined enhanced security requirements for protecting the confidentiality of CUI in non-federal systems.
-NIST 800-172 is useful to understand the high-level requirements and security controls needed by CMMC Level 5 certification.
+NIST 800-172 is useful to understand the high-level requirements and security controls needed by CMMC Level 3 certification.

-- CMMC Level 1 contains 17 security practices
+- CMMC Level 1 contains 15 security requirements

-A project plan should bring together the documentation and findings of the previous steps.
+A project POAM should bring together the documentation and findings of the previous steps.
 It will provide a clear outline of how to achieve compliance with the required CMMC level.
-A project plan with milestones will make the journey to compliance more straightforward.
+A project plan of action with milestones will make the journey to compliance more straightforward.

 The project plan should include: